AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 A full example of writing a custom references renderer can be found in [AdventureDetail.js](https://github.com/adobe/aem-guides-wknd-graphql/blob/main/react-app/src/components/AdventureDetail.js) as part of the [WKND GraphQL React example](https://github.com/adobe/aem-guides-wknd-graphql/tree/main/react-app).

-## End-to-End example
+## End-to-end example

 >[!VIDEO](https://video.tv.adobe.com/v/342105?quality=12&learn=on)

+>[!NOTE]
+>
+> The above video uses `_publishUrl` to render the image reference.
+Instead, prefer `_dynamicUrl` as explained in the [web-optimized images how-to](./images.md);

 The preceding video shows an end-to-end example:

 1. Updating a Content Fragment Model's multi-line text field to allow Fragment References
-1. Using the Content Fragment Editor to include an image and reference to another fragment in a multi-line text field.
+2. Using the Content Fragment Editor to include an image and reference to another fragment in a multi-line text field.
-1. Creating a GraphQL query that includes the multi-line text response as JSON and any `_references` used.
+3. Creating a GraphQL query that includes the multi-line text response as JSON and any `_references` used.
-1. Writing a React SPA that renders the in-line references of the rich text response.
+4. Writing a React SPA that renders the in-line references of the rich text response.